aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 ## Divergent memory access
 ***Update Jun 26, 2019*** Added a few thoughts on memory access in a divergent control flow.
 It feels like there's more of the speculation going on than usual.
 So if you spot any errors please reach out.
 On SIMD architecture every load is gather and every store is scatter.
 A memory operation is generated for each active lane when a store/load instruction is issued, typically if inactive lanes have invalid addresses at the corresponding address slots, no exception is going to be generated.
 Memory coalescing machinery is going to take care of optimizing apparent patterns to the global memory which is one of the benefits of gather loads.
-In case you access SLM you may hit a bank colision issue among lanes.
+In case you access SLM you may hit a bank colision issue.
-Now, what about this 100 pound elephant in the room?
+Now, what about this 10000 pound elephant in the room?
 Things indeed might get hairy if you are trying to sample a texture in a branch.
 Particularly, if you are sampling in a pixel shader and use anisotropic/trilinear filtering - those kind of features depend on HW gradients which require that all lanes participating in a 2x2 pixel group have valid arguments.
 A good read on the subject matter is [DirectX-Specs 16.8.2 Restrictions on Derivative Calculations](https://microsoft.github.io/DirectX-Specs/d3d/archive/D3D11_3_FunctionalSpec.htm#16.8%20Interaction%20of%20Varying%20Flow%20Control%20With%20Screen%20Derivatives).
 In short the spec allows such samples if the texture address is a shader input or a statically indexed constant.
 It makes sense because even if the HW does not know how to handle divergent samples, its compiler can just hoist that sample from the branch and eliminate the issue completely.
 I expect other APIs to enforce similar behaviour.
 Worth mentioning that the amount of in-flight memory requests being served is somehow limited by the HW.
 So if you have a kernel with tons of samples or memory loads, it might stall just trying to issue those requests.
 Which means that some amount of interleaving of ALU instructions and memory requests is needed to avoid such stalls.
 But fear not, it's usually taken care of in the compiler, fortunately shader memory models are quite permissive when it comes to reordering.
 ### When to branch?
 I had one use case in mind.
 Purely theoretical yet may be interesting.